Legendary AFL Coach and media personality

 Paul Roos has earned a much-acclaimed reputation as an AFL player and senior coach.
 He has also made his mark as a renowned corporate speaker, television host, columnist and author.
-When Roos placed his hands on the AFL premiership trophy in 2005, it signaled the end of a 72-year drought for the Sydney Swans.
+When Roos placed his hands on the AFL premiership trophy in 2005, it signalled the end of a 72-year drought for the Sydney Swans.

 With more than 92,000 fans watching on at the Melbourne Cricket Ground, and hundreds of thousands more glued to television screens around the world, this was Roos’ moment of glory.